VCHSRobots/EpicFMS/docs/PCB_log.md

 PCB-5 was misswired, a bad mod.
 Fixed the mod, and PCB-5 now okay.
 Also, resodered PCB-13, works not.
 And finshed PCB-12 with new ESP, and something seems to be wrong...
 Set aside for debugging later.

+Work on Monday, 11/1
+PCB-12 was seemed okay at first, but then it wouldn't read one of the ir beams on a ring.
+Later, it will connect to a PC but it won't accept an upload.

+After more work with the test jig, I discovered that there is cross-talk among the beams.
+I tested PCB-6, PCB-8, PCB-9 and PCB-10 on slider rings -- and they all work.
+Before, PCB-8, PCB-9, and PCB-10 failed the test on the test jig.